-Of course, I followed Erica’s recipe with the only caveat that my Sazon Goya with saffron was a “hack” more than anything else.
+Easy, I followed Erica’s Colombian empanada recipe for the empanada dough recipe and the filling with the only caveat that my Sazon Goya with saffron was a “hack” more than anything else.
 Sazon Goya is a seasoned bouillon powder available in many flavors that Colombians use extensively in their dishes.
 So I used a standard beef stock cube that I diluted in boiling water and in which I infused saffron threads.

 Delicious!
 We have enjoyed the empanadas warm as a snack before the lunch I organized for the return of my son Ruben who lives in Hong Kong and is back home for the summer break.
 And as he loved them and he knows I can’t refuse anything to his angelic face… I made them again two days later!